Quantum Metropolis-Hastings via Penalised Qubitized Walks: Spectral Filtering and Circuit Implementation: Energy sector probabilities in the Ising model

 A qualitative change appears at $m=5$, where the correct crossover is recovered and the ground level becomes the dominant sector at sufficiently large $\beta$.
 This indicates that the spectral resolution is sufficient to distinguish the two lowest energy sectors.
 For $m=6$, the behaviour remains qualitatively similar: higher excited levels are essentially suppressed, while the dominant residual contribution arises from the first excited level, whose probability remains close to that of the ground level at large $\beta$.

 For $m\geq 6$, the global structure of the curves remains the same.
 Increasing the QPE precision mainly extends the range of inverse temperatures over which the filtered distribution matches the exact Gibbs probabilities.
 However, for sufficiently large $\beta$, the filtered state systematically approaches a regime in which the probability mass is shared almost equally between the ground state and the first excited sector.
-In this large $\beta$ regime the filter cannot fully resolve the energy gap between these two lowest levels, leading to an approximate $50\%$ splitting.
+In this large $\beta$ regime the filter cannot fully resolve the energy gap between these two lowest levels, leading to an approximate $50\%$–$50\%$ mixture between them.

 Overall, the figure reveals a hierarchical suppression of excited energy sectors as the spectral resolution increases.
 Higher excited levels disappear first, while the first excited level remains the dominant residual component in the under resolved regime.